zik-uralov/daily-jokes/joke_history.md

 - 2025-11-24 10:06:34: Why do C# and Java developers keep breaking their keyboards?
 Because they use a strongly typed language. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-24 13:11:26: When Chuck Norris cuts it Footloose, God help anyone within a three-mile radius. (source: https://api.chucknorris.io/jokes/random)
 - 2025-11-24 13:31:29: Chuck Norris once entered a drinking contest and one by drink everything in 1 second (source: https://api.chucknorris.io/jokes/random)
+- 2025-11-24 13:51:32: When James Cameron reached the deepest point on Earth at Mariana Trench, he saw no signs of life there except for some tiny shrimp-like creatures and Chuck Norris meditating on the ocean floor. (source: https://api.chucknorris.io/jokes/random)